ibm-cloud-docs/hp-virtual-servers/byoi.md

   }
   ```
   {: codeblock}
-1. Enter the values for the repository name and the credentials for the authentication on the registry in the `repository_name`, `docker_username` and `docker_password` fields in the template.
-The `repository_name` parameters requires the full path to the OCI image without the tag, for example, `docker.io/library/ubuntu/` or `de.icr.io/hpvs/ubuntu`.
+1. Enter the value for the repository name in the `repository_name` field in the template.
+This parameter requires the full path to the OCI image without the tag, for example, `docker.io/library/ubuntu/` or `de.icr.io/hpvs/ubuntu`.
+1. Enter your credentials to authenticate on the registry in the `docker_username` and `docker_password` fields.
+If you use {{site.data.keyword.cloud_notm}} Container Registry your user name is `iamapikey` and the password is your API key.
 If your image does not require authentication leave the values for `docker_username` and `docker_password` empty.
 1. Run `docker trust inspect <image>` and copy the Root key ID from the AdministrativeKeys that was used to sign the Docker Image on your build system.
 Paste the ID into the `public_key_id` value field in the template.
 For example:
   ```
-  docker trust inspect <image>
+  DOCKER_CONTENT_TRUST_SERVER=https://<registry_region>.icr.io:4443 docker trust inspect <image>
   ```
   {: pre}
   ```